aerolitz/RepData_PeerAssessment1/PA1_template.md

 ```
 <b>Grouping the week days into the 2 levels: "weekday" and "weekend"</b><br>

-<i><b>WARNING: As the default language of my computer is 'Portuguese', all the names of week days are in this language.
-Change it for the correct match of the current language of your system.</b></i>
+<span style="color:red"><b>WARNING: As the default language of my computer is 'Portuguese', all the names of week days are in this language.
+Change it for the correct match of the current language of your system.</b></span>

 ```r
 levels(NApreenchido$tipodia) <- list(